-- Theft of Company property, including data or information. - Forgery or alteration of Company documents. - Wilful destruction or removal of Company records. - Falsification of expense claims. - Misappropriation or use of Company assets for personal gain. - Knowingly generating or paying false claims or invoices.
+- Making misrepresentations (telling lies) to commercial counterparties to secure an advantage for SEGRO. - Theft of Company property, including data or information. - Forgery or alteration of Company documents. - Wilful destruction or removal of Company records. - Falsification of expense claims. - Misappropriation or use of Company assets for personal gain. - Knowingly generating or paying false claims or invoices.